miniflux/v1/docs/json-rpc-api.markdown

 The Miniflux API is a way to interact programatically with your feeds, items, bookmarks and other data.

-Developers can use this API to make a desktop or a mobile client on Android, iOS, etc...
+Developers can use this API to make desktop or mobile clients.

 Protocol
 --------